-Our company offers you several strategies for obtaining a visitor visa:
+Green Light immigration consultants offers you several strategies for obtaining a visitor visa:

 – Invitation from family or friends

-– Invitation from Canadian Companies, business tours
+– Invitation from Canadian companies, or business tours

-– Organization of visits to professional seminars, conferences and exhibitions
+– Organization of visits to professional seminars, conferences, and exhibitions